What is Zero Waste Living?

 For anything biodegradable, rotting (aka composting) is the way the planet naturally recycles nutrients back into the earth.
 Decomposers like fungi, worms, maggots, and soil bacteria quickly take care of any animal or plant matter that’s left exposed to the elements, turning it into fertile, rich organic matter called humus in weeks.

+Many of us participate in the practice of rotting already, through commercial composting and other municipal yard waste services.
 If you live in an area where commercial composting isn’t available, start your own home composting system or ask a neighbor or a family member if you can use their bin.
 You can also reach out to local gardeners in search of food scraps through a BuyNothing group or a neighborhood social networking app like Nextdoor.

 Things to rot: